 Joining Our Lab as a Graduate Student

-We are accepting graduate students as faculty of the following departments in the University of Tokyo.
-We highly welcome those who majored bioinformatics and/or were involved in research projects related to bioinformatics during their undergraduate or master courses, and aim at earning a Ph.D by pursuing the research goals described above.
+We highly welcome those who majored in bioinformatics and/or were involved in research projects related to bioinformatics during their undergraduate or master courses, and aim at earning a Ph.D by pursuing the research goals described above.
 If you are interested in joining our lab, please examine our publication list and email the Principal Investigator.

 Joining Our Lab as a Postdoctoral Fellow